Login

 Extra Tips

-If you have lots to say and share in a video, lower thirds can help you pack in more content without adding more screen time.
-After all, with attentions pans diminishing by the second – well, that’s what it feels like, keeping your videos short and sweet is important.
+If you have lots to say and share in a video, lower thirds can help you pack in more content without increasing the duration.
+After all, with attention spans diminishing by the second – or that’s what it feels like, keeping your videos short and sweet is important.

 Tickertape Feeds

 These take the previous idea to the next level.
-Instead of highlighting just one or two sentences, use a tickertape feed that has information continuously scrolling across the bottom of the screen.
+Instead of highlighting just one or two sentences, use a ticker tape feed with information continuously scrolling across the bottom of the screen.

 Repurposing

-Repurposing content for different platforms is a great way to help your videos go further.
+Repurposing video content for different platforms is a great way to help your content go further.
 So, if you’re editing shorter versions of your video for Instagram or Twitter, put some of the ‘lost content’ back in as a lower third.

 Subscribe Reminders